frjo/ansible-roles/README.md

 Here are some Ansible roles I have built for my own use.

 - Requires Ansible 2.8.x
-- Expects Debian 10 hosts (the Pi roles not updated yet, see notice.)
+- Expects Debian 10 Buster hosts

 ## Common